lqiu96/protobuf-test-cases/README.md

-This repo is a multi-module maven project to test the impact of Protobuf-Java with the split Protobuf repo.
+This repo is a multi-module maven project to test the impact of Protobuf-Java with the [split Protobuf repo](https://github.com/blakeli0/protobuf-poc-split-keep-package).

 # How to run
-1. A convenient `setup.sh` script can be run to pull in and download the required Maven artifacts.
+1. A `setup.sh` shell script can be run to pull in and download the required Maven artifacts.
-The script will do three things:
+The script will do a few things
+- Pull java-shared-configs and install the artifacts
 - Pull the Protobuf-Java split repo artifacts and install them
 - Pull sdk-platform-java repo and install the Java SDK runtime artifacts.
 These artifacts have protobuf-java shaded and have protobuf-api as their dependencies
 - Pull google-cloud-java and install a few select handwritten libraries with protobuf shaded.
 The modules that are shaded are kms, speech, and secretmanager as they cover a breadth of common requests in the java-sdk

+Note: If you do not wish to setup a Google Cloud project, you can skip the following steps and run `mvn test`.
+This will only run a subset of tests.
+If you want to run all the tests, continue with the following steps.

-2. After running the setup script, set the env vars listed in [here](#env-vars) if you wish to run all tests
+2. After running the setup script, set the env vars listed in [here](#env-vars)

-The following Google Cloud services will need to have been activated and enabled:
+3. The following Google Cloud services will need to have been activated and enabled in your Google Cloud Project:
 - KMS
 - Speech
 - SecretManager